Higher Education Academic Credit Transfer Procedure

 1. The University may enter into articulation agreements and credit agreements with other tertiary institutions and with industry partners.
 Articulation agreements may include agreements to provide students with entry into and/or credit towards a course.
 To this extent, articulation agreements are considered credit agreements and the provisions of this procedure governing credit agreements apply.

 2. A credit agreement may be made within Federation University.
-Such agreements are only valid if approved through the relevant Board/Committee and are valid for the period of the contract/agreement and then reviewed.
+Such agreements are only valid if approved by Curriculum Committee and are valid for the period of the contract/agreement and then reviewed.

 3. A credit agreement must include terms establishing the following aspects of the agreement: